justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 {{<img caption="This may have been a bit easier with a square container..." src="/imgs/blog-imgs/sourdough-starter-monitor/first-thresh.png" >}}

-This is enough to get scripting; on to the data!
+Now that we have a working understanding of the components we need, let's get scripting and collect a bunch of data!
+You can check out the full analysis on [Github](https://github.com/justinmklam/sourdough-starter-monitor).

 ## The Results

-The five timelapses below show the sourdough starter from different dates.
+The timelapses below show the sourdough starter from different dates.
 The boundary tracking algorithm is reasonably well at detecting the correct height, but there are occasional outliers that cause the errors.
 However, the overall trend of the growth is still captured.

 ### May 29, Left Jar
 {{<loop-vid caption="The rise on the left jar had the cleanest growth trace." src="/imgs/blog-imgs/sourdough-starter-monitor/2018-05-29 Levain Timelapse.mp4">}}